 Winter chills can cause your garage’s weather stripping to freeze right to the ground.
 This normally happens if your weather stripping is worn or dirty, or from the accumulated snow and ice along your garage.
 Don’t force your garage door open, as it can ruin the motor or your weather stripping.
 Instead, remove the snow and ice blocking your door and use a heater or hot water to melt the ice.

-Because Utah weather fluctuates so often, your high-temperature lithium grease may harden may thicken in the cold, and not work as well as it would other months of the year.
+Because Utah weather fluctuates so often, your high-temperature lithium grease may harden and thicken in the cold, and not work as well as it would other months of the year.
 Some people try to use too much grease to compensate for the thickening grease, but this is actually worse.
 Remove any old, hardened grease with a solvent and use silicone-based oil in the cold winter months.